 Zoom Interactive Classroom

-- 1-hour Zoom Interactive classroom focusing on case studies and Q&A (~60 Minutes)
+- 1-hour Virtual Meeting with instructor focusing on case studies and Q&A (~60 Minutes)

-15 contact hours, includes 14 hours of online recorded video lectures, and patient demonstrations plus a 1-hour interactive Virtual Classroom (Zoom) hosted by the instructor, Shrikant J. Chinchalkar, OTR, CHT.
+15 Contact Hours (15 clock hours), includes 14 hours of online recorded video lectures, and patient demonstrations plus a 1-hour interactive Virtual Classroom (Zoom) hosted by the instructor, Shrikant J. Chinchalkar, OTR, CHT.

 This hybrid online course is accepted by many professional credentialing organizations and state professional regulatory boards.
 Rules and regulations change frequently without notification, and apply differently to live and online courses.
 Please check with your state board to confirm accuracy of this list and acceptance of contact hours.
 Certificate of Course Completion will be issued to all participants upon completion of the course and may be used for CEU verification of credits.
 CE credits vary by state.
 Please check with your state board/certifying agency to confirm conversion of contact hours to CE.